IQSS/dataverse.harvard.edu/doc/globus/download.md

 ![Dataverse Globus App Submit Transfer](DataverseGlobusAppSubmitDownload.png)

 You should see the "Transfer Initiated" message.
-You can safely close the Borealis App at this point, since its job is done.
-The transfer is now happening between the 2 Globus endpoints directly (your instance of Globus Connect Personal needs to be running for the duration of the proces).
+You can safely close the dataverse-globus app at this point, since its job is done.
+The transfer is now happening between the two Globus endpoints directly (your instance of Globus Connect Personal needs to be running for the duration of the proces).

 With long-running downloads of large files, the [Activity](https://app.globus.org/activity) tab of the Globus Web App can be used to monitor the progress of the transfers.